 - Accessories (like a vest or name tag)

 And anything else the company deems necessary.
 If your child doesn’t have any money yet, ask them how they’ll pay for these upfront costs.
-If you as the parent or guardian is paying for it, do they have a plan in place to pay them back?
+If a parent is paying for it, do they have a plan in place to pay them back?

 Paying for Meals